aedobbyn/sentiment-analysis-monkeylearn/analysis.md

 <br>

-There doesn't seem to be a clear relationship between sentiment and number of mentions.
-That suggests that people aren't systematically disparaging the low-sentiment categories more than they are praising the high-sentiment categories or vice versa.
+From the plot, I can't pick out a clear relationship between sentiment and number of opinion units classified into a topic.
+That suggests that people aren't systematically bemoaning the low-sentiment categories more than they are praising the high-sentiment categories or vice versa.

 Now we can weight the category sentiment by the number of times it occurs in an opinion unit.
 This can give us a better idea of the sentiment in the context of how often it's mentioned.
 This is important because if a category has very low sentiment but its almost never mentioned, it may be less critical to focus on improving than an only mildly badly rated category with a lot of mentions.